Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-As more machine learning technologies are deployed into the real world, increasing attention is being paid to the ability of these systems to accurately represent their uncertainty \citep{abdar2021review}.
-Faithful uncertainty quantification improves the safety, robustness, and reliability of an ML system in the face of imperfect information about the world \citep{yu2020mopo, jenkins2024personalized} and has applications to out-of-distribution detection \citep{amini2020deep, liu2020energy, kang2023deep}, active learning \citep{settles2009active, ziatdinov2024active}, and reinforcement learning \citep{yu2020mopo, jenkins2022bayesian}.
+As more machine learning (ML) technologies are deployed into the real world, increasing attention is being paid to the ability of these systems to accurately represent their uncertainty \citep{abdar2021review}.
+Faithful uncertainty quantification (UQ) improves the safety, robustness, and reliability of an ML system in the face of imperfect information about the world \citep{yu2020mopo, jenkins2024personalized} and has applications to out-of-distribution detection \citep{amini2020deep, kang2023deep}, active learning \citep{settles2009active}, and reinforcement learning \citep{yu2020mopo, jenkins2022bayesian}.
+Accordingly, it is crucial not only to measure a model's uncertainty, but to assess the quality of the UQ measurement.

-While a variety of methods exist for building uncertainty-aware ML systems, in recent years training neural networks to fit high dimensional probability distributions via maximum likelihood has emerged as an effective strategy \citep{dheur2023large}.
-For example, a network trained to minimize cross entropy also maximizes the likelihood of a categorical distribution over the labels.
-In the regression setting, one can parameterize the mean and variance of a Gaussian distribution \citep{nix1994estimating, stirn2023faithful, immer2024effective} as the outputs of a neural network, $\left [\hat{\mu}_i, \hat{\sigma}_i^2 \right ]^T = \mathbf{f}_{\mathbf{\Theta}}(\textbf{x}_i)$ and maximize the likelihood of the regression targets.
-When modeling discrete outputs, a similar approach can be employed using a Poisson \citep{fallah2009nonlinear}, Negative Binomial \citep{xie2022neural}, or Double Poisson \citep{young2024flexible} distribution.
-While these models generally achieve good mean accuracy, they have been shown to produce misaligned predictive distributions and in many cases exhibit overconfident behavior \citep{guo2017calibration, minderer2021revisiting}.
+While diagnosing the quality of UQ estimates in classification tasks is well-studied \citep{guo2017calibration, minderer2021revisiting}, historically the regression setting has received less attention despite many relevant applications.
+A popular approach to capture uncertainty is to train a deep neural network (DNN) to fit a probability distribution over the labels, conditioned on the input.
+For example, prior work parameterizes the mean and variance of a Gaussian distribution \citep{nix1994estimating, bishop1994mixture, seitzer2022pitfalls, stirn2023faithful} as the outputs of a neural network and maximizes the likelihood of the regression targets.
+When modeling count data, a similar approach can be employed using a Poisson \citep{fallah2009nonlinear}, Negative Binomial \citep{xie2022neural}, or Double Poisson \citep{young2025ddpn} distribution.
+To improve accuracy and UQ quality, multiple independently trained networks can be combined as deep ensembles \citep{lakshminarayanan2017simple}.
+While probabilistic DNNs generally achieve good mean accuracy, they have been shown in many cases to produce misaligned or overconfident predictive distributions \citep{guo2017calibration, minderer2021revisiting}.
+Therefore, accurate diagnostics of UQ quality are of paramount importance.